warehouse-web/warehouse/src/pages/events/2020-01-30-portal-001-tracking-the-clothing-of-visitors.md

-      For *PORTAL 001* Elisa van Joolen worked with MA Fashion Strategy students generation #....... to research the economic, social and emotional value of clothing worn by visitors of the ‘*Change the System*’ exhibition at *Museum Boijmans van Beuningen* in Rotterdam.
+      For *PORTAL 001* Elisa van Joolen worked with MA Fashion Strategy students generation 27 to research the economic, social and emotional value of clothing worn by visitors of the ‘*Change the System*’ exhibition at *Museum Boijmans van Beuningen* in Rotterdam.
 Information on 159 pieces of clothing worn by visitors was collected.
 The collected data is visualized and brought together in a reader designed by Beau Bertens.
   - type: images
     image: /img/01.jpg
-    caption: "PORTAL 001 Reader, 2018. "
+    caption: 'PORTAL 001 Reader, 2018. '
-location: "Museum Boijmans van Beuningen, Rotterdam"
+location: 'Museum Boijmans van Beuningen, Rotterdam'
 date: 2018-01-13T14:30:00.000Z
 ---